 Articles by Patricia Jones, M.A.

 * Be comforted in the fact that you are not alone.
 Every person walking the earth knows at least one toxic person in their life.
-The toxic person is a family member, friend, associate, workmate, boss, etc. Toxic people come in all shapes and forms.
+The toxic person may be a family member, friend, associate, workmate, or boss, etc. Toxic individuals come in all shapes and forms.
 They can be old, young, rich or poor.
 It does not matter what their background is.
 Realize that until you stop allowing a toxic person to hurt you and your life, they will continue to do so.

 * The most important thing to remember is that you have the power to stop a toxic person.
 You do this by controlling your own actions and reactions.
 As you already know, you cannot control the actions of other people.
 But you can control yourself and your life.
 You have the power to walk away from a toxic person and not allow them into your life anymore.
 Freedom is a wonderful and liberating experience.

 * Realize that toxic individuals can drain your health, energy, well being and sanity.
 It helps to move away from toxic individuals and move towards people who are positive and uplifting.
 Positive people are a blessing.

 * Stop all contact with these types of people who hurt you and move towards those who love you and make you feel good about yourself.
 Remove yourself as their "target."
 Get out of their "radar range."
 This is one of the best gifts you can ever give to yourself.

 * Remember that toxic people are extremely negative, nasty, miserable, whiny, jealous, inconsiderate, selfish, criminally minded, mentally ill, judgmental, evil, etc. The toxic individual exudes the dark side of human nature all of the time.